How To Turn Acrylic Paint Into Fabric Paint Without Medium?

 With the above steps, you have turned acrylic paint into fabric paint without a medium.

-How Do You Take Care of Clothes Painted with Acrylic Paint?
+How to Take Care of Clothes Painted with Acrylic Paint?

 When you have painted your clothes or pieces of fabric with acrylic paint you need to take proper care of them.
 If you don’t, you are likely to damage your painting.